CuriousBias/notes/other_notes/environment/ssh.md

 #### Proof of possession (by host)
 1. Client sends challenge value to server.
-2. Server responds with public key and signature of challenge value.
+2. Server responds with public key (host_key) and signature of challenge value.
 3. Client computes signature to see if they match.
-This proves server has private key to match its public key.
+This proves server has private key (host_key) to match its public key.
 4. If client has public key stored, then it knows it talked to this host previously.

 #### Client authentication
 - Client needs to prove they have right to access account.
     1. Proof can be password to account.
-    2. Similar proof of possession to check against user public key stored in "authorized_keys" of server.
+    2. Similar proof of possession to check against public key (user_key) stored in "authorized_keys" of server.

 ### Processes